C$^3$-Cluster Clustering Cosmology I. New constraints on the cosmic growth rate at z~0.3 from redshift-space clustering

 where $\bar{L}_l$ is the average value of the Legendre polynomials over the interval $[\mu_1,\mu_2]$.
 In particular, neglecting minor contributions from multipoles with $l>2$ and considering the wedge width $\Delta\mu=0.5$, Eq.~\eqref{eq:wedges_multipoles} can be written as follows \citep{kazin2012}:

+A full validation of the implemented likelihood algorithms on simulated galaxy and cluster catalogs will be presented in a forthcoming paper \citep{garcia-farieta2021}.

-As a common practice, and to directly compare to previous similar analyses performed on galaxy samples, we parameterise the model as a function of $\sigma_{12}$ and the two parameter products $\left[f\sigma_8,\, b\sigma_8\right]$ \citep[but see][]{sanchez2020}, fixing the other parameters to \citetalias{Planck2018} cosmology.
+As a common practice, and to directly compare to previous similar analyses performed on galaxy samples, we parameterize the model as a function of $\sigma_v$ and the three parameter products $\left[f\sigma_8,\, b_1\sigma_8,\, b_2\sigma_8\right]$ \citep[but see][]{sanchez2020}, fixing the other parameters to \citetalias{Planck2018} cosmology.

+In this work we focus on scales smaller than the BAO ones, which does not allow us to put strong enough constraints on the geometric distortions that are degenerate with RSD \citep[e.g.][]{taruya2011}.
+Nevertheless, to marginalize over the AP distortion parameters, we allow them to vary, considering Gaussian priors with standard deviation of $0.01$ \citep[see e.g.][for a similar approach]{delatorre2017}.

 The posterior distribution constraints on these parameters are assessed through a Markov Chain Monte Carlo (MCMC) statistical analysis, assuming a standard Gaussian likelihood:

 where $N$ is the number of bins at which the wedges are computed, and the superscripts $D$ and $M$ refer to data and model, respectively.

 The covariance matrix, $C_{k}$, which measures the variance and correlation between 2PCF wedge bins, is defined as follows: